Electric-Coin-Company/zashi-android/docs/Setup.md

     1. If you are an Electric Coin Co team member: We are still setting up a process for this, because emulator.wtf does not yet support individual API tokens
     1. If you are an open source contributor: Visit http://emulator.wtf and request an API key
 1. Set the emulator.wtf API key as a global Gradle property `ZCASH_EMULATOR_WTF_API_KEY` under `~/.gradle/gradle.properties`
-1. Run the Gradle task `./gradlew testDebugWithEmulatorWtf :app:testZcashmainnetDebugWithEmulatorWtf` (emulator.wtf tasks do build the app, so you don't need to build them beforehand)
+1. Run the Gradle task `./gradlew testDebugWithEmulatorWtf :app:testZcashmainnetDebugWithEmulatorWtf :ui-integration-test:testZcashmainnetDebugWithEmulatorWtf` (emulator.wtf tasks do build the app, so you don't need to build them beforehand)

 ## Testnet funds